tomekstrzeszkowski/raspberry_pi_blinker/README.md

  - Resistor pack
  - Solderless breadboard
  - Jumper wires
- - Old Phone Charger
+ - Old Phone Charger as a power supply for raspberry
  - Electric Socket and Wires
- - Some plastic elements for cover, I used plexy glass and hot glue
+ - Some plastic elements for the cover, I used plexy glass and hot glue
+ - External lighting device, I used a LED tape

 Circuit diagram: